Loop through oak-dominated grassland. Good bird-watching, including golden

 equipment is strewn about the next mile of the valley, and the trail remains

-totally flat as it follows the creek.
+almost totally flat as it follows the creek.
 When you're ready, return to this

 junction.)
 Turn left onto Hardy Canyon Trail.